OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

 Additionally, T2N must be initialized before use, with the script t2n_runthisAfterUnzip.m.

 First, compile the mod files located in Generator/lib_mech/mods.
 This is a necessary step for each computer that the simulations are executed on.
 Refer to this [link](https://www.neuron.yale.edu/phpBB/viewtopic.php?t=3263) for more information on how to do this.
-After this is done, move the nrnmech.dll file to Generator/lib_mech.

 The morphology files for this script must be in either .SWC or .MTR format.
 TREES Toolbox contains tools to process Neurolucida .ASC files into these formats.